Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Related Work

 \section{Related Work}

-\textbf{Unsupervised Disentanglement.} There have been a lot of studies on unsupervised disentangled representation learning~\citep{higgins2016beta,burgess2018understanding,FactorVAE,chen2018isolating}.
+\textbf{Unsupervised Disentanglement.} There have been a lot of studies on unsupervised disentangled representation learning~\cite{higgins2016beta,burgess2018understanding,FactorVAE,chen2018isolating}.
 These models learn disentangled factors by factorizing aggregated posterior.
-However, \citet{LocatelloBLRGSB19} prove that unsupervised disentanglement is impossible without introducing inductive bias on both the models and data.
+However, Locatello et al.~\cite{LocatelloBLRGSB19} prove that unsupervised disentanglement is impossible without introducing inductive bias on both the models and data.
 Therefore, these models are currently unable to obtain a promising disentangled representation.
 Inspired by these previous unsupervised disentanglement works, we revisit and formulate the unsupervised C-S disentanglement problem.
 We simplify the challenging task of extracting individual disentanglement factors into a manageable task: disentangling two groups of factors (content and style).

 \textbf{C-S Disentanglement.} Originated from style transfer, most of the prior works on C-S disentanglement divide latent variables into two spaces relying on group supervision.
-To achieve disentanglement, \citet{DMathieuZZRSL16} and \citet{szabo_challenge} combine the adversarial constraint and auto-encoders.
-Meanwhile, VAE~\citep{VAE} is combined with non-adversarial constraints, such as cycle consistency~\citep{cycleVAE} and evidence accumulation~\citep{MLVAE}.
-Furthermore, latent optimization is shown to be superior to amortized inference for C-S disentanglement~\citep{Lord}.
-The only exception is \citet{WuCLQL19}, which proposes a variational U-Net with structure learning for disentanglement in an unsupervised manner, but is limited by the expressive ability of 2D landmarks.
+To achieve disentanglement, Mathieu et al.~\cite{DMathieuZZRSL16} and Szabo et al.~\cite{szabo_challenge} combine the adversarial constraint and auto-encoders.
+Meanwhile, VAE~\cite{VAE} is combined with non-adversarial constraints, such as cycle consistency~\cite{cycleVAE} and evidence accumulation~\cite{MLVAE}.
+Furthermore, latent optimization is shown to be superior to amortized inference for C-S disentanglement~\cite{Lord}.
+The only exception is Wu et al.~\cite{WuCLQL19}, which proposes a variational U-Net with structure learning for disentanglement in an unsupervised manner, but is limited by the expressive ability of 2D landmarks.
 In our work, we focus on the unsupervised C-S disentanglement problem and explore inductive bias for unsupervised disentanglement.